 This course will examine the underlying principles of an improvisatory form predicated on two or more bodies coming into physical contact.
 Contact Improvisation, which emerged in the 1960s out of the Judson Experimental Dance Theatre, combines aspects of social and theatrical dance, bodywork, gymnastics, and martial arts.
 We will explore movement practices that enhance our sensory awareness, with an emphasis on action and physical risk taking.
 Contemporary partnering skills, such as taking and giving weight and finding a common “center,” will provide a basis for further exploration.

 Movement is the birthright of every human being.
 These components explore movement’s expressive and communicative possibilities by introducing different strategies for making dances.
-Problems posed run the gamut from conceptually driven dance/theatre to structured movement improvisations.
-These approaches vary depending on the faculty.
+Problems posed run the gamut from conceptually-driven dance/theatre to structured movement improvisations.
+The approaches vary depending on the faculty.
 Learn to mold kinetic vocabularies of your own choice and incorporate sound, objects, visual elements, and text to contextualize and identify your vision.
 Students will be asked to create and perform studies, direct one another, and share and discuss ideas and solutions with peers.
 Students are not required to make finished products but to involve themselves in the joy of creation.
 Beginning Improvisation is either a prerequisite or should be taken at the same time.
 This course will be caught by Mr.Hurlin for the year, with an additional class taught by Ms. Westwater, added in the spring.

 Individual choreographic projects will be designed and directed by seniors and graduate students with special interest and experience in dance composition.
 Students and faculty will meet weekly to view works-in-progress and to discuss relevant artistic and practical problems.
 Whenever possible, the music for these projects, whether new or extant, will be performed live in concert.
 Dance Making students are encouraged to enroll in Lighting Design and Stagecraft for Dance.
-Prerequisites: Dance Composition, Music for Dancers, and permission of the instructor.
+Prerequisites: Dance Composition and permission of the instructor.